iotexproject/iotex-did/README.md

 # IoTeX DID Method Specification
 ### Second Draft 10 Sep 2019

-A DID is an identifier which enables users to protect and control their identities on IoTeX blockchain.
+Self-sovereign identity is a user- and device-centric identity concept where an individual or organization or device is able to control its own identity attributes.
+Decentralized Identifiers (DIDs) are a new type of identifier for verifiable 'self-sovereign' digital identity for individuals, organizations and things.
+DIDs have the following important properties:
+- Decentralized: DIDs are designed to function without a central registration authority.
+DIDs are registered in blockchain or other decentralized network.
+- Cryptographically Verifiable: DIDs are designed to be associated with cryptographic keys and the entities controlling the DID can use those keys to prove ownership.
+- Non-Reassignable: DIDs should be permanent, persistent, and non-reassignable.
+- Resolvable: DIDs are made useful through resolution.

+This document provides specification of how DID works within IoTeX Network.
 In IoTeX DID system, we allow each manufacture or namespace to store and manage DIDs through its self-managed DID smart contract.
 Every self-managed smart contract has to implement the SelfManagedDID interface defined as follows:

 ```
 interface SelfManagedDID {